cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   reducing integer values to a member of the corresponding scalar field.
 - `Hash`: A cryptographic hash function whose output length is Nh bytes long.

-This section specifies an initial registry of ciphersuites with supported groups and hash functions.
-It also includes implementation details for each ciphersuite, focusing on input validation, as well as requirements for future ciphersuites.
+This section includes an initial set of ciphersuites with supported groups and hash functions.
+It also includes implementation details for each ciphersuite, focusing on input validation.
+Future documents can specify additional ciphersuites as needed provided they meet the requirements in {{suite-requirements}}.

 For each ciphersuite, `contextString` is that which is computed in the Setup functions.
 Applications should take caution in using ciphersuites targeting P-256 and ristretto255.